fish-quant/fq-imjoy/docs/imjoy-overview.md

 ## Connect to the plugin engine

-Once you have the ImJoy plugin engine installed ([**installation instructions**](imjoy-installation.md#nstall-jupyter-engine-for-imjoy)), you can connect to it with this easy steps:
+Once you have the ImJoy plugin engine installed ([**installation instructions**](imjoy-installation.md#nstall-jupyter-engine-for-imjoy)), you can connect to it with this simple steps:

 !!! abstract "Connect ImJoy to Jupyter engine."
     1. Open **anaconda terminal**.
     2. **Activate environment**: `conda activate fq-imjoy`
-    3. **Start Jupyter engine**: `imjoy --jupyter`
+    3. **Start Jupyter engine**: `imjoy --jupyter`.
+Copy the provide URL+token.
     4. **Connect** ImJoy app to Jupyter Engine with 🚀 button.

 ## Installing plugins

-We provide links to install ImJoy plugins for the different workflows.
+We provide installation links to install for the different ImJoy plugins.

-If you press on the installation link, the ImJoy app will open and display a dialog asking if you want to install the specified plugin.
-To confirm, press the `install` button.
+If you press on the installation link,

+1. The ImJoy app will open and display a dialog asking if you want to install the specified plugin.
+2. To confirm installation, press the `install` button.
+3. If you have no engine connected, you will see a pop window.
+It informs you that if you don't specify an PLugin engine, the plugin will be launched on binder.

 ![imjoy-plugin-installation](img/install_plugin.png){: style="width:400px"}